Simonehina/Interactive-Lab-Hub/Lab 2/README.md

 1. Pick up remaining parts for kit on Wednesday lab class.
 Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.

 2. Look at and give feedback on the Part E. for at least 3 other people in the class and get 3 people to comment on your Part E!)
+  **Yangchen Jin (yj645)** felt the concept was too plain to live with day to day — a stick burning down is calm, but nothing on the screen rewards you for finishing.
+They suggested adding animation so the device has some playfulness rather than just marking time.

+  **Flora Zhang (zz979)** pushed on the sensing question: at the moment you light a stick and place it in the holder, how does the system actually know?
+They pointed out that a weight-based trigger would be thrown off by ash falling onto the base, and that temperature is unreliable because the ember sits far above the sensor.
+Their advice was to get the trigger solid first, since the rest of the experience depends on it.

+  **YanShen (ys2473)** asked how the timer's length maps onto the incense itself.
+Sticks vary by brand and length, so if the countdown ends while half the stick is still burning, the user is looking at two clocks that disagree.
+They suggested either calibrating around one standard stick, or letting the incense itself be the timer rather than running a separate count.
 **Put the feedback for your ideas here.**

 ## Update your Lab Hub